 These are easy to make and so much nicer than the packet version!
 Eat on their own, with some tomatoes and mushrooms or as part of a big fried vegan breakfast.
 They are also nice with other meals, as a side dish.

-1 large potato – peeled, washed and patted dry Lemon juice 1 tbsp wholemeal flour OR 2tbsp brown rice flour for GF option 1 tbsp chopped parsley ¼ tsp salt Black pepper 1 tbsp flax meal mixed with 3 tbsp warm water to form a ‘flax egg’ Optional: smoked paprika or chopped fresh dill to taste
+1 large potato – peeled, washed and patted dry Lemon juice 1 tbsp wholemeal flour OR 2tbsp brown rice flour for GF option 1 tbsp chopped parsley ¼ tsp salt Black pepper 1 tbsp flax meal mixed with 3 tbsp warm water to make a ‘flax egg’ that binds the mixture Optional: smoked paprika or chopped fresh dill to taste

 EQUIPMENT Microwave or saucepan Mixing bowl and mixing spoon Measuring spoons Non-stick frying pan OR oven tray if you're baking them Fish slice or silicone spatula

-Grate the prepared potato on the large round holes and place into a heat-proof bowl, eg ceramic or pyrex type.
+Grate the prepared potato on the large round holes and place into a heat-proof bowl.

 If you are using the steamer method, place a little water in the saucepan and bring it to the boil.